-If you think that convenience is always a good thing then The Escape Artist has a thought experiment for you.
+If you think that convenience is always a good thing then here’s a thought experiment for you.

 Diabetes DirectTM then send an attractive nurse (you get to choose which sex) in a white coat to hand deliver your doughnut to your house or your work.
 Diabetes DirectTM offers a key holding service, so they can let themselves in.
 You don’t have to get out of bed or out of your chair.